jessec/rocket-path/README.md

 * executing unit tests (``gradle test``),
 * building the project (``gradle jar``).

-To view more available tasks, execute following command:
+The main command for running all tasks should be just ``gradle``.
+To view more available tasks, execute the following:

-	gradle tasks [--all]
+	gradle tasks

 Gradle uses ``./build/`` directory for storing build process results: